HChristopherNaoyuki/digital-clock-app/README.md

 ## Customization

 - You can customize the appearance of the clock by changing the font type, size, and colors in the `Digital_Clock` constructor.

-## License

-This project is open-source and free to use.
-You can modify and distribute it as per your needs.

-## Acknowledgments

-Thanks to the Java community for their resources and documentation that made this project possible.